 Since WebRTC cannot be disabled in Chrome (desktop), add-ons are the only option (for those who do not want to just give up on using Chrome).

-As pointed out above, it is important to remember that browser add-ons are not 100% effective.
+As pointed out above, it is important to remember that browser add-ons are may not be 100% effective.
 In other words, you may still be vulnerable to WebRTC IP address leaks under certain circumstances.
 Nonetheless, here are some add-ons that may be worth considering:

-Chrome WebRTC (mobile)
+Disable Chrome WebRTC on Android